 - Rescue Dogs

-An overall winner will then be chosen from the winning ten images.
+An overall winner will then be chosen from the top ten images.

-The Assistance Dog and Rescue Dog category winners will also receive a £500 donation from the Kennel Club Charitable Trust to their chosen dog charity.
+The overall winner also receives a dedicated capsule exhibition of their own photographic work in the world-famous Kennel Club Art Gallery, and the Assistance Dog and Rescue Dog category winners receive a £500 donation from the Kennel Club Charitable Trust to their chosen dog charity.

 Last year’s ‘Assistance Dogs’ category was won by Dean Mortimer from Castle Combe, Wiltshire, who captured the unique bond between man and dog as German Shepherd Dog, Rocko, comforted his ex-soldier owner who suffers from PTSD, while Sonya Kolb from New Jersey in the United States was named as the winner of the ‘Rescue Dog’ award for her intimate portrait of a rescued Labrador and his loving new owners.
 The Kennel Club Charitable Trust donated £500 to the charities of both winners’ choice, Service Dogs UK and Monmouth County SPCA respectively.

 SmugMug's Global Marketing Manager, Alastair Jolly, commented: “SmugMug's continued involvement in the competition is one of the highlights of the year for a company like ours that loves celebrating photography and is passionate about dogs.
 This year we are also delighted to bring Flickr to the competition as co-sponsors.
 Both our brands bring together a community that represents the best of photography.
 Together, SmugMug and Flickr are excited to continue to support and see the Dog Photographer of the Year Competition go from strength to strength."